-- Income Maximisation to the service user: - All service users will be offered an Income Maximisation service at the point of assessment.
-This allows service users to be made aware of the range of benefits they may be entitled to; and - Prior to taking up services, all service users will be supported and expected to optimise their access to income and entitlements, for example, Independent Living Fund income and personal/injury compensation payments. - Service users in receipt of benefits for specific purposes such as mobility component will utilise these to support their access to services. - Financial assessments take into account of the cost of any fixed charges applied; - Where a service user receives more than one service, a consolidated assessment will be undertaken to ensure they are not charged more than they can afford for the package of care services they receive; - The impact on the well-being of carers and service users is considered when charges are applied; - Charges are set at a level whereby the charge rarely covers the full economic cost of the service provided and will never exceed the full cost of service; and - Free Personal Care will apply to all service users regardless of age, sex, disability or any other protected characteristic.
+- iii.
+Service users in receipt of benefits for specific purposes such as mobility component will utilise these to support their access to services. - b) Financial assessments take into account of the cost of any fixed charges applied; - Where a service user receives more than one service, a consolidated assessment will be undertaken to ensure they are not charged more than they can afford for the package of care services they receive; - c) The impact on the well-being of carers and service users is considered when charges are applied; - d) Charges are set at a level whereby the charge rarely covers the full economic cost of the service provided and will never exceed the full cost of service; and - e) Free Personal Care will apply to all service users regardless of age, sex, disability or any other protected characteristic.